Logo

 These trends affect price averages because larger SUVs and utes typically sell for more than smaller passenger cars.

-Toyota Car Price in Australia 2026
+Price Table: Toyota Australia 2026

 Toyota continues to be Australia’s best-selling brand by a wide margin, with nearly 240,000 vehicles sold in 2025.
 Its lineup includes a broad range of body types from city cars to large SUVs and utes, meaning Toyota’s average price reflects this diversity.